 If you’re coming by foot or bike from local roads, you may enter from Webster Point Road and make your way to the park.

 The trail: A bit more than two miles roundtrip.
 From the parking lot, follow the trail and the park service road to the crossing of the park’s entrance road and connects to the boardwalk over the salt marsh.
 The view of the marsh from the walkway is spectacular.
-Just to the south of the walkway Eagle Scout Eric Marsh installed a delightful rest area where you can relax and enjoy the marsh view.
 On the west side of the walkway the trail parallels the park campground then covers a short stretch of trail close to Boston Post Road on the Dept. of Transportation right-of-way before curving back into park property along the peninsula to the west of the main park property.
 This is a very beautiful part of the trail with excellent bird watching and a completely different ecological system from the rest of the park.
 You may also observe dramatic evidence of the rising water level where the stone fences that used to be used to contain cattle now extend many feet into the marsh on what used to be dry land.
 Google map SGT Madison section

 Next Steps in Madison